-- Enter into a grant agreement with the applicable Strong Workforce Program Regional Consortium that may include terms and conditions provided by CCCCO and the applicable Regional Consortium. - Certify that all identified partners are aware of this grant application and agree to its submission. - Be responsible for the performance of any services provided through funds awarded under this grant by partners, consultants, or other organizations. - Certify to the K-12 Selection Committee that grant funds received and the matching funds contributed by each local educational agency shall be used solely for the purpose of supporting the program or programs for which the grant is awarded. - Make expenditure data on career technical education programs available for purposes of determining if the grant recipients have met the matching funds requirements specified in subdivision (c) of Section 88828, and for monitoring the use of funds provided pursuant to Section 88827. - Every year, the awarded grantees must: - Provide student-level data necessary to evaluate K12 SWP as required by Legislation; - Submit required end-of-year data files; and - Notify K-14 Technical Assistance Provider that data has been reported.
+- Enter into a grant agreement with the applicable Strong Workforce Program Regional Consortium that may include terms and conditions provided by the Chancellor's Office and the applicable Regional Consortium. - Certify that all identified partners are aware of this grant application and agreeto its submission. - Be responsible for the performance of any services provided through funds awarded under this grant by partners, consultants, or other organizations. - Certify to the K12 Selection Committee that grant funds received and the matching funds contributed by each local educational agency shall be usedsolely for the purpose of supporting the program or programs for which the grant is awarded. - Make expenditure data on career technical education programs available for - Purposes of determining if the grant recipients have met the matching funds requirements specified in subdivision (c) of Section 88828, and for monitoring the use of funds provided pursuant to Section 88827. - Every year, the awarded grantees (Lead LEAs and K-14 Partners) must provide student-level data necessary to evaluate K12 SWP as requiredby Legislation and submit required end-of-year data files.